-Poison ivy, poison oak and poison sumac are common plants throughout the United States.
+Poison ivy, poison oak, and poison sumac are common plants throughout the United States.
 The reactions from these poisonous plants in humans can range from none to severe.
 In fact, even pets can get poison ivy and spread these types of plant rashes to their human family.
 Here are some resources and tips about poison ivy, oak and sumac to help keep everyone in the family safe and sound!

 01 of 05

 Dogs and cats do not appear to be sensitive to the effects of urushiol, the allergenic oil found in these plants.
-The hair coat on these pets provides protection from getting poison ivy as well.
+The hair coat on these pets protects from getting poison ivy as well.
 While that is the good news, the bad news is that pets can indeed transmit the urushiol on their hair coats to other people.
 Learn more about the resistant plant oil, urushiol, found in poison ivy, oak and sumac.

 02 of 05